Parallel-in-Time Nonlinear Optimal Control via GPU-native Sequential Convex Programming

 \section{Conclusion}

 This paper presented a GPU-native trajectory optimization framework that combines \ac{scp} with a consensus-based \ac{admm} decomposition to achieve massive parallelism across both time steps and problem instances.
-By splitting the nonlinear optimal control problem into independent per-node dense solves, closed-form dynamic consensus updates, and analytical constraint projections, the proposed method entirely avoids the global sparse factorizations that bottleneck conventional solvers on GPU architectures.
+By splitting the nonlinear optimal control problem into independent per-node dense solves, closed-form dynamic consensus updates, and analytical constraint projections, the proposed method eliminates the need for global sparse factorizations, which often bottleneck conventional GPU implementations.

 Numerical experiments on a 13-state quadrotor and a 14-state Mars powered descent problem validated the approach.
 The scalability benchmark demonstrated a sustained 4.1$\times$ throughput improvement and a 51\% reduction in energy consumption over a 12-core CPU baseline, achieving over 100 Hz replanning rates suitable for real-time \ac{mpc}.
 Furthermore, the framework's natural support for multi-trajectory optimization was demonstrated through scenario-based robust \ac{mpc}, where 15 dynamically coupled scenarios were jointly optimized under stochastic disturbances while respecting safety constraints.
 The solver's ability to efficiently handle complex, multi-trajectory constraints in realistic environments highlights its potential for deployment in real-world robotic systems, particularly those requiring high-frequency replanning and robustness to uncertainty.